 Average Weather in Santa Barbara California, United States

-In Santa Barbara, the temperature typically varies from 42°F to 77°F over the course of the year, and is rarely below 35°F or above 84°F.
+In Santa Barbara, the summers are warm, arid, and clear and the winters are cold, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 42°F to 77°F and is rarely below 35°F or above 84°F.

 The warm season lasts for 3.6 months, from June 26 to October 13, with an average daily high temperature above 74°F. The hottest day of the year is August 25, with an average high of 77°F and low of 59°F.

 The cool season lasts for 3.6 months, from November 30 to March 18, with an average daily high temperature below 66°F. The coldest day of the year is December 27, with an average low of 42°F and high of 63°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Santa Barbara, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Santa Barbara begins around April 25 and lasts for 6.3 months, ending around November 3.
 On August 9, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 92% of the time, and overcast or mostly cloudy 8% of the time.